Azure/azure-sdk-for-js/sdk/keyvault/keyvault-keys/README.md

 - Recover a deleted key and restore a backed up key.
 - Get the versions of a key.

-Using the cryptography client available in this library you also have access to
+Using the cryptography client available in this library you also have access to:

 - Encrypting
 - Decrypting